Privacy notice: Processing of personal data, personal data register for provision of after-school activities

 After-school activities are provided by Espoo’s Finnish Basic Education Unit and Swedish Education and Cultural Services.
 Activities are provided as the city’s own service, as an outsourced service or by providing subsidies to service providers.

-Date of publication: 9.8.2024 (updated 15.8.2025)
+Date of publication: 9.8.2024 (Updated on 25 May 2026)

 Information obtained from the application for after-school activities: